 The other danger inherent in using text-heavy slides is that you resort to simply reading the slides, this is so dull and draining for an audience, who want to hear from someone who engages and excites.

 - Don’t Include Irrelevant Information.
-If it’s important to the customer how many years your company has been in business, or how many sites you have, they will already have looked it up.
+If it’s important to the customer how many years your company has been in business, or how many sites or branches you have, they will already have looked it up.
 I don’t know how many sales presentations I’ve sat through that started with a company overview.
 If your customer has made the time to hear your sales presentation, they want you to get to the point.
-Put information like customer testimonials, sector experience, etc at the end of the presentation and when you get to that point, just let the customer know the information is there for them to read later if required – do not attempt to go over it in the time you have.
+Put information like customer testimonials, sector experience, etc at the end of the presentation and when you get to that point, just let the customer know the information is there for them to read later if required – do not attempt to go over it in the limited time you have.